 KLBJ-FM signed on the air in Austin, Texas in 1972.
-Within two years, KLBJ grew to be Austin’s top rock station, where it has remained for over a quarter of a century.
+Within two years, KLBJ grew to be Austin’s top rock station, where it has remained for half of a century.
 Experience has paid off!
 KLBJ-FM has a full-time air staff that averages 13 years with the station, 20 years in radio and 134 years of cumulative broadcast experience.

 Our Legendary Staff

 A big part of KLBJ’s continued success is the personalities behind the microphone.
 Over the last four decades we’ve boasted some of the best in the business!

 - Johnny Walker (1991 – 2007) Afternoon Drive, Evenings